poljar/weechat-matrix/README.md

     - Debian 11+ (testing/sid) or Ubuntu 19.10+ install libolm-dev

-    - Archlinux based distribution install package `libolm` from the Community repository
+    - Archlinux based distribution can install the `libolm` package from the Community repository

     - macOS `brew install libolm`